-This crochet baby blanket pattern is written for three sizes: preemie, newborn and toddler.
-Instructions are written for the smallest size, and changes for the larger sizes are noted in parentheses.
+This crochet baby blanket pattern includes instructions for three sizes: preemie, newborn, and toddler.
+Instructions list the smallest size first with changes for the larger sizes noted in parentheses.

-Preemie Size: The smallest blanket measures about 26 inches wide by 34 inches long.
-This measurement was taken without any edging; if you wish to add a baby blanket edging, your finished blanket will obviously be a little bit bigger.
-You will need 2 balls / 10 oz / 280 g of yarn for the blanket itself, plus a little bit more for crocheting your gauge swatch.
-So if you crochet your blanket using Bernat Softee, you'll need to get 3 5-oz skeins of yarn to complete this project.
+- Preemie: The smallest blanket measures about 26 inches wide by 34 inches long.
+If you crochet your blanket using Bernat Softee, you will need two to three 5-oz skeins of yarn to complete this project, depending on how tight you crochet.
 As far as yardage goes, you'll need about 724 yards/662 meters for the blanket itself, plus a bit more for your gauge swatch.

-Newborn/ Receiving Blanket Size: The mid-sized blanket is 30 inches square.
-It could be made a little bit longer as well, if you prefer a more rectangular shape for the blanket.
+- Newborn/receiving blanket: The mid-sized blanket is 30 inches square.
+You can make it a little bit longer if you prefer a more rectangular shape for the blanket.
 If so, aim for 30" x 34".
-You will need 2-3 of the 5 oz balls of Bernat Softee for this size.
-2 balls is likely to be just enough or not quite enough depending on how tightly you crochet.
-Buy the third ball just in case you need it; you can always use it later for another project if you don't need it for this one.
+You will need two to three of the 5-oz balls of Bernat Softee for this size, depending on how tight you crochet.

-Toddler Size: The largest of the blankets is about 36 inches by 44 inches.
-You'll need 4 of the 5 oz balls of Bernat Softee to crochet this size.
+- Toddler: The largest of the blankets measures 36 inches by 44 inches.
+You will need four 5-oz balls of Bernat Softee to crochet this size.

 - ch = chain

-- ch-1 sp = chain-1 space, the space formed when you crocheted a chain stitch in the previous row
+- ch-1 sp = chain-1 space, the space formed when you crochet a chain stitch in the previous row

 - rep = repeat